I joined the Barnard-Seyfert astronomy club in Nashville. We met at the Adventure Science Center.

 We sampled a cross-section of objects.
 It is unrealistic to try to see them all in a night.
 After several open clusters, they start to look alike and even in late April, it gets chilly after midnight.
 The M numbers we saw could have been pulled out of a hat.
-It felt good to be out of the city and under a dark sky.
+It felt good to be under a dark sky.

 M1 - The Crab Nebula in Taurus is the remnant of a supernova.
 A star exploded, leaving expanding gas and a rotating pulsar.

-M35 - Open cluster off Castor's toe in Gemini containing 200 stars.
+M35 - This open cluster off Castor's toe in Gemini contains 200 stars.

 M36 - Open cluster in Auriga.
-These 60 stars appeared as a fuzzy object in the center of the reflector's field of view.
+60 stars appeared as a fuzzy object in the reflector's field of view.

 M37 - A dense open cluster in Auriga with a red giant in the middle.
 Open clusters are found along the plane of the Milky Way.

-M38 - Open cluster, this one in the central part of Auriga.
-Open clusters break up after a few million years because of gravitational influence from nearby stars.
+M38 - Another open cluster, this one in the central part of Auriga.
+Open clusters break up after a few million years because of the gravitational influence from nearby stars.

 M40 - Double star in Ursa Major.

-M44 - The 200 stars of the Beehive cluster were sharp and bright in the reflector.
+M44 - The 200 stars of the Beehive cluster were sharp and bright.
 Also known as Praesepe (Latin for "manger"), the Beehive lies in the center of Cancer.
 In mythology, Hera sent the crab to attack Hercules.

 M45 - This is the Pleiades, although we did not observe it through the telescope.

 M65 & M66 - Two galaxies in Leo 35 million light-years away.
 M65 is edge-on.
 M66 dominates.

 M67 - Open cluster in Cancer found by locating the Hydra's head.
 Colors indicate that these are mature stars: yellow, orange and red.
 The older a cluster, the more red giants.